dominichu93/dominichu93/README.md

 Our mission is to make construction primarily software-defined and work towards a future where beautiful, bespoke buildings are built quickly and with minimal labour.

-We’ve developed our own robotics hardware, software, and machine vision stack, and are already generating revenue by deploying masonry robots on construction sites across the Netherlands.
+we have been developing AI-driven robots that autonomously build walls with sub-millimetre precision.
+Our team has designed all hardware and software in-house.
+We’re deploying our bricklaying robots to construction sites across the Netherlands to address Europe's skilled labour shortage.

+The technical challenges we're solving combine hardware, software, and infrastructure at scale - all while maintaining high availability on construction sites.

+We've built our controls software in Rust, and browser-based 3D simulation, and digital twin is built with TypeScript.
+For complex operations like path planning, we compile Rust to WebAssembly.

+We're at an inflection point, we are making revenue, have strong customer demand and are scaling production to deliver a growing pipeline of deployments to deliver.

 We value high ownership, and practical problem-solving.
-Our culture is built for generalists making real-world impact—whether coding, prototyping hardware, or running robots on-site
+Our culture is built for generalists who want to make real world impact by coding, prototyping hardware, or running robots on-site

-We offer a autonomous, high-impact environment for those excited to build products that touch the physical world and want to help shape the future of construction.
+If you're tired of Saas, excited to build products that touch the physical world, and want to help influence the future of construction, apply below!

 ---